Do you want to start bbq restaurant business?

 3.3 How the Business will be started

 Jims’s BBQ will be launched in the Tribeca neighborhood of Manhattan.
 A 250-square-feet building which was previously being used as a breakfast restaurant has been acquired on lease.
 Since the building was previously a restaurant, adequate seating arrangements are already present.
-The company will only acquire 4 grills, 4 smokers, 2 stoves and 2 full-size commercial refrigerators in addition to usual inventory for a restaurant.
-The company’s financial experts have forecasted following costs for expenses, assets, investment, and loans for the Start-up.
+The company will only acquire 4 grills, 4 smokers, 2 stoves and 2 full-size commercial refrigerators in addition to the usual inventory for a restaurant.
+The company’s financial experts have forecasted following costs for expenses, assets, investment, and a bank loan for business.

 The detailed start-up requirements, start-up funding, start-up expenses, total assets, total funding required, total liabilities, total planned investment, total capital and liabilities as forecasted by company’s analysts, is given below: